aaravzer/Covid-JavaProject/README.md

 To run it plz type:
 $ java -jar COVID2.jar
 to run it in the terminal!
+Dont forget to make sure you are in the directory where the file is

 [](https://i.ibb.co/C9Jg1rg/CoVID-19.png)